 “If you are dreading going to the office or interacting with your peers and superiors daily, this is a huge red flag,” Dr. Trout adds.
 “If you find yourself constantly making excuses to get out of work, putting in poor effort, faking illness, or feeling an impending sense of doom, it is best not to ignore these feelings.”

-Seeking help when changing career
+Seeking help from a coach when changing career

 Dr. Tolbert advises asking yourself what, specifically, is making you unhappy in the workplace.